rives-io/riv/docs/developing-cartridges.md

 rivemu -quiet -sdk -workspace -it -exec gdb -silent ./hello-debug
 ```

-This should open `gdb` so you can debug the cartridge,
+This should open `gdb` session so you can debug the cartridge,
-and here is a session demonstrating how to step over each function:
+here is a copy of a session demonstrating how to step over each function:

 ```c
 $ rivemu -quiet -sdk -workspace -it -exec gdb -silent ./hello-debug